Efficient Navigation in Vim

 Another useful plugin is Sneak.
 Instead of pressing

-An added bonus is that something very similar exists as a browser extension which allows to use many other Vim commands in a web browser and makes browsing using only the keyboard possible.
+An added bonus is that something very similar exists as a browser extension which allows using many other Vim commands in a web browser and makes browsing using only the keyboard possible.
 It’s called Vimium.

 Obviously, there are many other ways of navigating Vim buffers that aren’t covered here.
-These are only some of the navigation techniques that can be used and which ones are most convenient and intuitive in which situations is is often a matter of taste.
+These are only some of the navigation techniques that can be used, and which ones are most convenient and intuitive in which situations is often a matter of taste.

 A command which moves the cursor to the end of a line and enters insert mode).
 While those can be incredibly useful, discussing them here would have gone beyond the scope of this article.

-I highly recommend to get to know as many different techniques as possible and carefully thinking about which one makes sense in which situation.
+I highly recommend getting to know as many different techniques as possible and carefully thinking about which one makes sense in which situation.
 You shouldn’t be afraid of forcing yourself a bit to use different ones until you have found your own toolbox of useful ones for different situations.
-It takes some practice to get these into muscle memory but it’s worth it all the while to make Vim the efficient text editor it can be.
+It takes some practice to get these into muscle memory, but it’s worth it all the while to make Vim the efficient text editor it can be.